"Sabina Hill is passionate about creating work that celebrates the spirit of the Pacific Northwest."

 Dr. George MacDonald, former president of the Bill Reid Foundation and current director of Simon Fraser University’s Bill Reid Gallery of Northwest Coast Art, hails her work as “demonstrating the next phase in the development of Northwest Coast art and design.”

 Hill's work is recognized nationally and internationally.
 It is in the permanent collections of the Royal Ontario Museum, Toronto, Canada, and it has been commissioned by the Government of Canada for diplomatic premises abroad, including Canada House High Commission in London, England; the Canadian Joint Delegation to NATO in Brussels, Belgium; the new Canadian consulate in Guangzhou, China; and the Official Residence in Berlin, Germany.
 Hill has teamed up with Vancouver’s top interior design firms, as well as Tlingit artist, Mark Preston, to transform Canada’s first Aboriginal arts hotel, Skwachàys Lodge.

 Hill graduated in architecture from the University of British Columbia and in environmental studies from the University of Manitoba.
 She completed her foundation year at Emily Carr University of Art and Design.

-Sabina Hill lives and works in Pender Harbour on the Sunshine Coast of BC, Canada, overseeing the construction of her home gallery and studio she designed.
+Sabina Hill lives and works in Pender Harbour on the Sunshine Coast of BC, Canada, in the live-in gallery and studio she designed.